 The drawing opens in default format.
 To color it with more appealing fill colors for the areas, we launch Style.

 We use the fid field to automatically color fill color for the areas using the settings above.
 We have pressed the Full Range button to calculate the full range of values before pressing the Tally button to generate 16 breaks for applying the palette chosen, the Color Brewer CB Spectral palette.
-Press Apply.
+Press Update Style.

 That colors areas in the drawing using the fid field.
 This has zero logical utility: it is just a means of coloring the drawing in a distinctive manner so later on we can see that the styling we have applied is indeed saved within the GPKG file.